Azure-Samples/cognitive-services-speech-sdk/samples/java/android/embedded-speech/README.md

 It is recommended to try them out before this Android specific sample.

 > **Note:**
-> * Embedded speech is in [preview](https://aka.ms/embedded-speech) and details in this document and samples are subject to change.
 > * Embedded speech recognition only supports audio in the following format:
 >   * single channel
 >   * 8000 or 16000 Hz sample rate